davidlacho/German-English-Translator/README.md

 ## 🛠 Troubleshooting:

-1. If you get an "Unexpected format from OpenAI response." error, ensure that the OpenAI API's response format has not changed since the code's last update.
+- If you get an "Unexpected format from OpenAI response." error, ensure that the OpenAI API's response format has not changed since the code's last update.
-2. If the script fails to write to the markdown files, ensure you have the necessary permissions in the directory.
+- If the script fails to write to the markdown files, ensure you have the necessary permissions in the directory.

-💬 Enjoy translating and building your German-English word and sentence list!
+💬 **Enjoy translating and building your German-English word and sentence list, and testing your knowledge with the flashcards!**